DustinJSilk/reactive-trader/README.md

 At every first interval it will search for better settings with the current config and at every second interval it will test all strategies again.

-Because this app does constant backtesting and updating - you wont be able to do any backtesting with it yourself.
-Instead you can run it in paper trader mode to see how it performs live.
+You will also be able to run it in backtest mode to see how it does.

 Before beginning it will pull the latest candles and find the best strategy to run.